COVID-19 Updates: Protecting Albertans from the Omicron variant.

 Simplified grant structure

-The new model reduces red tape and gives more flexibility to school authorities to determine how best to invest taxpayer dollars by simplifying the number of grants from 36 in the current framework to 15.
+Alberta's updated education funding model reduces red tape and gives more flexibility to school authorities to determine how best to invest taxpayer dollars.
+The model reduced the number of grants from 36 in the previous framework to 15.

 These 15 major grants fit into 5 categories: